DeuxHuitHuit/color_chooser_field/README.txt

 4. On the entry edit screen, it uses the Farbtastic Color Picker (acko.net/dev/farbtastic) to visually select a color and place its hex value into the field.

+See a screencast of the field in action: http://vimeo.com/4802900

 [TO DO]

 Before the official 1.0 release: